NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ## Parameters

-Often, when using prefixed commands, you typically want to parse in what the user says into seperated parameters/arguments.
+Often, when using prefixed commands, you typically want to parse what the user says into separated parameters/arguments.
 This can be done easily in this library using a Python-esque syntax.

 For example, to make a command that takes in one argument, we can do:
 ```python